fargeo/homework-pkg/README.md

 # homework-pkg

-You should have been provided a csv file containing a flattened representation of graves in various parts of the world for a family spanning three generations.
+The HomeworkData.csv file contains a flattened representation of graves in various parts of the world for a family spanning three generations.
 Our ask is that you do the following using these data:

 1. Install Arches 4.3 (in development mode) and the Arches "Homework Package" on a server.
 It will be ideal if the deployment is web-accessible, but it could also just be on your own laptop if you are able to bring it in or do a screenshare to demonstrate.
  - Arches Code Repo: https://github.com/archesproject/arches